Preparing a well-organized, creative display that is visually pleasing to both you and your audience communicates your text and data efficiently.

 - Save interesting, nonessential information for informal discussion during your presentation.

-- Remember, your poster is a visual representation of your research findings.
+- Remember, your poster is a visual representation of your

 - Use a mixture of text, charts, tables, and photographs.